AnthonyClark/contri-printer/README.md

     - [x] Shading instead of 0 or 1
     - [x] Functional `step` on github display
     - [ ] Re-use the same local git repo as buffer for read and write
-- [x] Persist game state between program execution so it can run once daily etc.
+    - [ ] Simplify runner interface allowing start from existing execution
+- [ ] Record VHS gif when I can actually install the dependencies properly
 - [ ] Schedule execution
-- [ ] DotEnv Configs to make it deployable
 - [ ] Deploy it somewhere?
 - [ ] Screenshot history?
-- [ ] Different input to printer?
-Maybe small bitmap image shaded in?

 ### Notes:
 These work for second user done manually, not yet all working through Ruby-Git